 that’s an actual definition of insanity.

-You can’t use, “that’s what I did back in 97” – well wait a second, you can.
+You can’t use, “that’s what I did back in ’97” – well wait for a second, you can.

-“Oh Chad, This is just all so confusing, you have a DRCHADPETERS site, just tell me what to do.”
+“Oh Chad, This is just all so confusing, you run the sports med site, just tell me what to do.”

-That’s just lazy doctoring and terrible self treatment and dammit…it’s not good enough – I may not know exactly what you have AND aside from that, you know your own body WAY better than any outside doctor, therapist or well meaning friend.
+That’s just lazy doctoring and terrible self-treatment and dammit…it’s not good enough – I may not know exactly what you have.
+Aside from that, you know your own body way better than any outside doctor, therapist, or well-meaning friend.

 I’ll tell you some ideas I have – doctor advice to be viewed as “some ways to make clues.”

 “OK, how long should all this take?
 I’ve been stretching for 3 months now and no help….”

 How about 4 applications? say 4x in a week.
 Yep, for most non-surgical, injury-type issues, 4 treatments should give you a clue.
 It should be promising and give you a direction if you are headed on the right path.

 Looking for clues and creating scenarios where you can gather information to make better decisions lets you take control of your own health.

 Just trying anything with the hope of “to get better” isn’t enough.
 You need to do something, make a decision based on the response, and act accordingly.
 You need to try stuff and try stuff in a logical order.